GRAPH -- An readout ASIC for large MCP based detectors: Results

 The system was connected to the detector, and the CSAv3 amplifiers were turned on having the calibration procedure being repeated.
 The amplifier noise generated by the 5 $p$F input capacitance has worsen the result to 38 ADC counts, figure~\ref{fig:linearity3}a.
-Some of that was found that could be reduced by off line post processing the data using a combination of a median and FIR filter to some degree of success, figure~\ref{fig:linearity3}b.
-None the less, the obtained raw results are very close to the specifications and expected performance.
+It was found that the noise contribution could be reduced by off line post processing the data using a combination of a median and FIR filter to some degree of success without degrading the signal shape, figure~\ref{fig:linearity3}b.
+None the less, the over all obtained raw results are close to the specifications and expected performance.

 Finally, the MCP detector was setup, biased, and illuminated with a flux of mostly single photons.
 Plots showing the temporal response in ADC counts as a function of sample space are presented in figure~\ref{fig:linearity4}.